saitaiky/notebook/docs/docs/other/psychology/limitations-of-the-scientific-method.md

 ---
 title: Limitations of the Scientific Method
+description: Examine the limitations of the scientific method in psychology, exploring challenges in quantifying human behavior, the impact of sample representativeness, and the need for diverse research methodologies.
+keywords: scientific method, psychology research, human behavior, sample representativeness, research methodologies, quantitative data, limitations
 slug: limitation-scientific-method
 ---

 Recently delving into various psychology books, I stumbled upon an intriguing concept: how psychologists test their ideas.
 It struck a chord because, let's face it, humans are a tough bunch to predict.
 Coming from a computer science background, I recognized a similarity between measuring an AI algorithm's performance and understanding human behavior.
 We isolate variables in a simulator to gauge the AI's efficiency.
 But what about us?
 How do we establish theories on the cause-and-effect of human thoughts and reactions using scientific methods?